-Jared Chambers is a photographer from Seattle living in LA.
-He’s been shooting for over 10 years now and a total road trip pro, but this was his first journey from Austin to New Orleans.
-He captured it all on his Canon EOS Rebel T7i—and gave us some of his pro tips on travel photography.
+Seattle-born, LA-living photographer Jared Chambers embarks on a road trip from Austin, Texas to New Orleans, capturing it all on his Canon EOS Rebel T7i—and giving us some of his pro tips on travel photography.

 My girlfriend and I decided to take Highway 10 the majority of the way because of the fact that it follows most of the swamps in Louisiana.
 We got off the highway and followed the back roads along the Mississippi River into New Orleans.